The likely reason you can't get WESH channel 2.1 the NBC affiliate in Orlando is likely the fault of your TV antenna not

-WESH transmits a VHF signal while all other Orlando stations transmit UHF signals.
+WESH transmits a VHF TV signal while all other Orlando stations transmit UHF signals.

 Most antennas are designed primarily for UHF signal reception (even though they may claim VHF and UHF reception).

-Most areas of the U.S. have VHF TV stations why would anyone designed an antenna that performs poorly on VHF signals?
+Most areas of the U.S. have VHF TV stations why would anyone designed a TV antenna that performs poorly on VHF signals?
 The answer is physics and aesthetics.

 The physics are pretty simple.
 The VHF signal wave length of WESH is much larger and farther apart than the UHF signal waves of the other Orlando TV stations.
-The size of the antenna must be proportionate to the size of the signal wave being received or it will perform poorly.
+The size of the antenna must be proportionate to the size of the signal wave length being received or it will perform poorly.
 This is called "tuning the antenna".
 To properly receive the VHF signal of WESH the antenna must be larger both in length and width to match the wave length of the transmitted signal.
 If the antenna in use is designed and tuned for UHF reception the majority of the VHF signal is not captured and it goes right past the antenna.

 The aesthetics are probably clear by now.
 If the antenna must be longer and wider to receive the VHF signal of WESH it will be less appealing to the eye.
 In fact most people refer to antennas that will perform equally well for both VHF and UHF signal as "ugly" or "old fashion".
 It's no secret that people prefer smaller out of sight antennas so antenna designers are disregarding performance in favor of aesthetics.
 It's all about sales and not so much performance.

 There are still a few antennas on the market that perform equally well for both VHF and UHF signal reception but the majority are designed primarily for UHF signals.